Human rights in the Democratic Republic of the Congo: Role of the police and security apparatus

+A report in 2006 noted that;

 The security forces consist of the PNC, including the Rapid Intervention Police unit and the Integrated Police Unit, which has primary responsibility for law enforcement and maintaining public order and is part of the Ministry of Interior; the immigration service, also in the Ministry of the Interior; the National Intelligence Agency (ANR), which is overseen by the president's national security advisor and is responsible for internal and external security; the military intelligence service of the Ministry of Defense; the director general of migrations, responsible for border control; the GR, which reports directly to the presidency; and the FARDC, which is part of the Ministry of Defense and is generally responsible for external security, but also has limited internal security responsibilities.

-The overall level of police professionalism increased noticeably during the year; for example, recently trained police showed considerable restraint during the July 27 violence in Kinshasa that resulted in the death of several members of the security forces (see section 1.a).
+The overall level of police professionalism increased noticeably during 2006; for example, recently trained police showed considerable restraint during the July 27 violence in Kinshasa that resulted in the death of several members of the security forces (see section 1.a).
 However, military forces generally remained ineffective, lacked training, received little pay, and were vulnerable to corruption.

-During the year members of the police, military, and other security forces attacked, detained, robbed, and extorted money from civilians.
+During 2006 members of the police, military, and other security forces attacked, detained, robbed, and extorted money from civilians.
 According to HRW, some police officers colluded with petty criminals and prostitutes for a share of their earnings.
 The transitional government prosecuted and disciplined some violators; however, the vast majority acted with impunity.
 Although mechanisms existed to investigate violations by police, the police used them only sporadically.

-There continued to be instances where police failed to prevent or respond to societal violence (see section 1.a.); however, during the year the transitional government continued to cooperate with MONUC and members of the international community on police training programs.